SEPA Direct Debit payments

 Failed payments

-When a payment fails, Stripe provides a failure reason in the failure_
+When a payment fails, Stripe provides detailed information to help you understand the issue.
+The failure_

 field on the Charge

-The following table lists the possible SEPA Debit payment failure codes with recommended next steps.
+The following table lists the possible SEPA Direct Debit failure codes with recommended next steps.

 Failure code | Explanation | Next steps |